Iristallite/WSB-autosetup/README.md

 5. Run "generate.bat" and follow the instructions
 6. (Optional) Copy or create a shortcut to the .wsb file wherever you'd like

-## Glossary
-Each folder correspondsd to the max amount of RAM that will be allocated.
-`Run-xGB.wsb` Starts with vGPU and Networking disabled.
-`Run-Net-xGB.wsb` Starts with Networking enabled and vGPU disabled.
-`Run-vGPU-xGB.wsb` Starts with vGPU enabled and Networking disabled.
-`Run-vGPU-Net-xGB.wsb` Starts with vGPU and Networking enabled.

 Clipboard redirection is always on.

 ## Attributions for third-party code